 By Sara Amundson and Kitty Block

-RICHMOND, Va.
-(April 23, 2025)—Today Humane World Action Fund, formerly called Humane Society Legislative Fund, released its 2025 Virginia Humane Scorecard.
-Now in its third consecutive year, the scorecard evaluates Virginia’s state lawmakers on their actions during the most recent legislative session to advance animal protection.
+DENVER, Co.
+(July 08, 2025)—Today, Humane World Action Fund, formerly called Humane Society Legislative Fund, released its 2025 Colorado Humane Scorecard.
+The scorecard grades state lawmakers on their actions to advance animal protection during the most recent legislative session and marks its second year of publication.